 1. Hike to the top of Table Mountain

-Hike to the top of Table Mountain.
+If you only have a few days in your Cape Town itinerary, make sure you include a hike to the top of Table Mountain.
 This flat-topped mountain, a prominent landmark, offers stunning views of Cape Town.
 Appreciate the many life forms that surround you during your hike.
 At an elevation of 1,067 m (3,501ft), the cableway is a relaxing means of getting yourself back down Table Mountain.